William buck aims to 'elevate IT' to next level

 Next horizon

-Ch’ng said now that the company is exploring new and emerging technologies and looking at what’s next on the horizon, he said the big challenge is knowing how to embark on the digital transformation journey.
+Ch’ng said now that the company is exploring new and emerging technologies and looking at what’s next on the horizon, he said the big challenge is knowing how to continue to embark on the digital transformation journey.

 “That’s where all of the technology is moving to - digital transformation and AI.
-In order for us to move more into the digital transformation and AI space, it’s all down to the foundation of the data that we have around IT governance.
+In order for us to move more into that space, it’s all down to the foundation of the data that we have around IT governance.
 So we need to have a solid foundation of IT governance and also the data.”

-He said data is the key to the transformational journey.
-“Data can be coming from a varied source so our challenge now is to build a data warehouse, so we’re using a single source of data.”
+He said data is the key to the transformation journey.
+“Data can be coming from a varied source so our challenge now is to build a data warehouse, so we’re using a single source of data.

-“We want to offer more value to our clients,” he said, explaining the challenge as the company moves into the digital world is offering value to internal staff as well as other stakeholders and a more modernised customer experience.
+“We want to offer more value to our clients,” he said, explaining the big challenge as the firm moves into the digital world is offering value to internal staff as well as other stakeholders a modernised customer experience.

 “As we move forward people want data a lot quicker, so the client is no longer waiting for a request for information, instead we can provide information instantly.”